How we earn our money

 What Makes a Good Credit Card for Expats in Germany?

-Germany’s banking system can be challenging for newcomers, particularly when it comes to credit cards.
+Germany’s banking system can be challenging for newcomers, particularly when it comes to understanding the best credit cards.
 From unfamiliar credit types to language barriers and stringent identity verification, expats face numerous unique challenges.

 Understanding what distinguishes a good German credit card from others is essential to avoid frustration and unnecessary fees.